usbarmory/boot-transparency/README.md

 The `boot-transparency` API is designed with the following high-level goals:

-* Make it easy to check a boot policy
+* Make it easy to validate a boot policy
     * Support verification for the matching of the claimed data and the configured boot policy
     * Support signing policy quorums